csnti/csnti.net/README.md

 # This repo automatically deploys to csnti.net

-AWS CodePipeline is connected to Github and detects any push to the main branch.\ This allows for Continuous Integration / Continuous Delivery (CI/CD)
+AWS CodePipeline is connected to Github and detects any push to the main branch.<br/>
+This allows for Continuous Integration / Continuous Delivery (CI/CD)

 AWS CodeBuild starts a linux instance which handles the entire build process using a YAML script.\